hilbertw/stereo_matching/readme.md

 ==================
 This repository is an example for stereo matching I've been learning recently.
 Support both cpu and gpu working.

+2019-09-05: Support sky mask, using a modified version of [sky-detector](https://github.com/MaybeShewill-CV/sky-detector).

 Pre-requisites
 --------------
 ROS